 Oshra Betzer presented her research, entitled "Stem-cells therapy for drug addiction combined with nanotechnology-based CT imaging", at the Israel Society for Neuroscience (ISFN) conference in Eilat.

-Prof. Rachela Popovtzer was chosen as one of the 50 most influential women in Israel by the Israeli Globes financial magazine
+Prof. Rachela Popovtzer has been named by Globes financial magazine as one of the 50 most influential women in Israel.

 Follow the link below to read more!